d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 If you need either of them please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 1.6.0

+This version is approved for release on Apple Mac Store 2 August 2019.

+- some GUI adjustments
+- fixed a bug in delete logs and save logs to permanent store
+- some adjustments in search and sort (in logs and all profiles)

 ## Version 1.5.0

 This version is approved for release on Apple Mac Store 27 June 2019.